Entomy/LibLangly/Stringier.Patterns/README.md

 Pattern patternName = pattern * 3; //repeats the pattern three times
 ~~~~

-Repeaters require the pattern to repeat the specified number of times, and can be thought of the multiplcation to patterns when combinators are addition.
+Repeaters require the pattern to repeat the specified number of times, and can be thought of the multiplcation to patterns when Concatenators are addition.
 The above example would be equivalent to the regex `(pattern){3}`.

 ### Spanner